andrewblance/Thank-U-Next/README.md

 * Add more enemies
 * Score/ Timer/ ???
 * Touching a flag to end the level, like mario
+* the ability to parse in text would be great
+* right now theres no map up or down, only to your left or right.
+Changing this would mean improve level variety

 The end goal would be that the files could be downloaded on any mac or linux system, and without any installing any sdl2 libraries beforehand, be able to run the makefile and successfully compile the game.